Undercurrent, the scuba diving magazine for serious divers reviews dive resorts and scuba diving equipment Public Area Online Members' Area

 5. Can I really get my money back if I don't like Undercurrent?

 Certainly.
 We stand by our word.
-But last year only nine people requested refunds, of whom all expected a magazine with pictures.
+But last year only two people requested refunds, of whom all expected a magazine with lots of pictures.
 You can't be in this business for as long as we have if you don't keep your promises.

 Find in